 - Scroll down to “Field Office or Service Center” drop down menu and choose the office that has your case.
 For most people this is the “Vermont Service Center.”
 Note: if you got a notice from immigration that your case was transferred, you should choose “Nebraska Service Center”

 - Scroll down and look at the date in the column to the farthest right.
-Immigration is currently reviewing applications that were sent in on that date.
+Immigration is currently reviewing applications that were sent in on or before that date.

 - Go to www.uscis.gov

 - Scroll to the bottom and click on "Humanitarian" under "Topics"